Robust Reasoning Benchmark: Results and Discussion

-\subsubsection{Intra-Query Context Management}
+\subsection{Intra-Query Context Management}

-It is well-established in the literature that long-horizon, multi-turn agentic workflows suffer from attention drift, necessitating explicit state management to maintain coherence.
-However, our findings suggest that this phenomenon is not restricted to macro-level agentic interactions; it is a fundamental architectural bottleneck that degrades reasoning \textit{within a single query}.
+Prior work establishes that long-horizon, multi-turn agentic workflows suffer from attention drift, necessitating explicit state management to maintain coherence.
 Complex mathematical problems, much like real-world tasks, require multi-step, sequential reasoning.
 As models become more capable, they are used for ever more complex multi-step tasks.
-Figure \ref{fig:compound} illustrates that the cognitive load of prior reasoning steps negatively affects the model's reasoning ability.
+Data in Figure~\ref{fig:teaser} suggest that this phenomenon is not restricted to macro-level agentic interactions; it appears as a structural bottleneck that can degrade reasoning \textit{within a single query}.
 All evaluated open-weights models ranging from 7B parameters to 120B parameters experience this degradation in performance.
-This suggests that single-turn attention dilution is a fundamental limitation of the standard dense attention mechanism, which forces subsequent reasoning steps to unconditionally attend to prior ones.
+This suggests that intra-query attention dilution is a structural limitation of the standard dense attention mechanism, which forces subsequent reasoning steps to unconditionally attend to prior ones.

+Figure~\ref{fig:attention_dilution} illustrates how attention mass is distributed across the System, Distractor, and Target regions during the generation of the target solution.
+The layer-wise breakdown highlights a transition: while initial layers are focused on the Target problem, this focus quickly deteriorates.
+Deeper layers exhibit classic "attention sink" behavior, offloading significant amounts of probability mass (up to 32.9\% on average) to the initial System prompt.
+More critically for reasoning robustness, the middle and late layers fail to isolate the target logic.
+Instead, they consistently bleed attention into the Distractor region, maintaining a persistent 10\% to 16.5\% allocation to irrelevant prior problems.
+This suggests that past reasoning trajectories act as a cognitive load within the dense attention mechanism.